epicbruh11111/Gradient-Descent_Ml/README.md

 - 🔍 **Transparent** - Clearly shows each mathematical operation
 - 🎯 **Educational Focus & Pure Production** - Designed for learning fundamentals

+## Whats new?
+- c++ integration for faster preformance But lack of documnetation and support because of my few experience with c++ in general

+## C++ Version:
+- proformance
+- lack of documentation (its recommended to look at the python version with the full doc in this README.md before getting into this c++ version)
+- not packaged support ☹️
+- Great with ML projects which are working in pure C/C++
+- not a header file, so you have to refactor it into hpp or just blend it with your code

 ## Installation

 Numpy and clone and run: